 Seth M. Walker

 Seth co-founded Nomos Journal in 2012 with Stephen G. Wright.
 His particular areas of research interest include philosophy and religion in popular culture, new media, remix studies, pirate politics, and the religious dimensions of alcohol production/consumption.
 Seth is currently working on his PhD in Religion at the University of Denver.
-His work has appeared in Salon, PopMatters, and various popular culture and philosophy volumes (Jurassic Park and Philosophy, Orange Is the New Black and Philosophy, The Ultimate Walking Dead and Philosophy, Alien and Philosophy, The Americans and Philosophy, and American Horror Story and Philosophy).
-He also served as Content Consultant for Animal Testing: Life-Saving Research vs. Animal Welfare by Lois Sepahban (2015).
-When Seth is not writing or flipping rigorously through pages of text, he enjoys serenading those around him with his mandolin and ukulele.
-He also considers himself a connoisseur of beer and mead, and has been a homebrewer for several years.
+His work has appeared in Salon, PopMatters, various academic journals (most recently, Transformative Works and Cultures and Culture and Religion), and assorted popular culture and philosophy volumes (most recently, The Americans and Philosophy and American Horror Story and Philosophy).
+When Seth is not reading or writing, he's usually tending his meager garden, traveling, or making his way up Colorado's 14ers.
+He's also a connoisseur of beer and mead, and has been a homebrewer for several years.

 Associate Editor, Essays